At What Age Can A Child in Kentucky Decide Where To Live?

 From a practical standpoint, however, family law judges in Louisville and Oldham County are probably going to give more weight to the wishes of a 16-year-old than the desires of a six-year-old.
 To put it another way, the age and maturity level of a child will probably factor heavily into how much consideration a family court judge gives to the “wishes of the child.”

 Remember, parents are parents.
 Children are children.
-Parents ultimately are responsible for making parenting decisions regarding their children.
+Parents ultimately are responsible for making parenting decisions regarding children.
 Rarely would it be preferable for parents to hand the keys to their children and let them drive the bus on any fundamental parenting issue, including living arrangements.

 For assistance with a Louisville or Oldham County custody case, call Jason Dattilo today.
 He is an experienced local family law attorney available to handle your custody, divorce, or any other type of family law dispute.